Version2beta/communitask/README.md

 JSON API:

-* /communities/
+* /communities/?name={name}&owners[]={owners}&status[]={status}&deleted=true
 	* GET: Return list of communities to which the authenticated user has access.
+Optionally filter by name, owners, and/or status.
 	* POST: Create a new community with the authenticated user as owner.
-Returns the new community's URI.
 * /communities/{id}/
 	* GET: Return details about the specified community.
 	* PUT: Update details about the specified community.
 	* DELETE: Mark the specified community as deleted.
 * /communities/{id}/members/
 	* GET: Return a list of members of the specified community.
+	* POST: Invite a member to the specified community.
+* /communities/{id}/members/{id}/
-	* POST: Add a member to the specified community, if the authenticated user is an owner of the community.
+	* GET: Returns details about the specified member only if the member exists and is a member of the given community.
-* /communities/{id}/members/{id}?page={page}&qty={qty}
-	* GET: Return member activity within the specified community, either all activity or activity paged by page and quantity, in reverse chronological order.
+	* DELETE: Remove the member from the community (or rather, remove the community from the member's account.)
 * /communities/{id}/owners/
 	* GET: Return a list of community account owners.
 	* POST: Add a new owner to the list of community account owners.
 * /communities/{id}/owners/{id}/
-	* GET: Return details about a given community owner.
+	* GET: Returns details about the specified owner only if the owner exists and is an owner of the given community.
-	* DELETE: Remove an owner from the list of community owners.
+	* DELETE: Remove the member's owner status for the specified community.

 ### Member class